 - deliver a correct medical diagnoses

-Artificial intelligence applications can even act like lawyers — doing contract review, for example.
+Artificial intelligence applications can even act like lawyers — doing contract review

 But can AIs create patentable inventions?

 US patent law defines an inventor as an individual or individuals who invented or discovered the subject matter of the invention.
 Congress stated that patent law is intended to cover “anything under the sun that is made by man.”

 If we consider an “individual” or “man” to encompass only human beings (of whatever gender), then a robot (or other AI application) could not be an inventor and thus could not be issued a patent.

 As we discussed in this blog

 , a selfie taken by a monkey doesn’t qualify for copyright protection.